kvshi/watch/README.md

 * Pygal

 ### Installation
 First thing you should know: cx_Oracle needs Oracle Instant Client.
-Installing it could be a bit painful, please read [cx_Oracle guide](https://cx-oracle.readthedocs.io/en/latest/installation.html).
+Installing it could be a bit painful, please read [cx_Oracle guide](https://cx-oracle.readthedocs.io/en/latest/installation.html) and [Oracle Client Guide](https://oracle.github.io/odpi/doc/installation.html).
+On Windows Oracle Client requires [redistributable libraries](https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html).

 Then create a new virtual environment if you don't want to mess your python instance.

 Install Watch:
 `pip install git+https://github.com/alx-sdv/watch.git`

+If you deploy the app on Linux, please, add sqlnet.ora file to /usr/lib/oracle/XX.X/client64/lib with parameter "DISABLE_OOB=ON".
+Otherwise you will not be able to cancel heavy queries.
+For other platforms this problem also can be actual, it depends on Oracle Client version.

 ### Settings
 Open `/config/config.py` and follow instructions inside.